andersspielen/PotionGamesIssues/README.md

 PotionGames is a minigames plugin that works like SurvivalGames but with potions and effects!

+## New in Version 4.0: Add own blocks with their own loot table:
+More details in the `chestdata.yml` file!

 ## Functions

 * Set up your own loot table for the normal chest type